 We have observed in the above analysis that Machino Plastics Ltd is not able to pass on the increase in raw material prices to its end customers like Maruti Suzuki Ltd and Suzuki etc., which are its key shareholders as well.
 As a result, its OPM has been fluctuating over the years and has also led it to report losses during FY2012-2014.

 However, when an investor analyses the credit rating report of the promoter group company Machino Polymers Ltd, from which Machino Plastics Ltd buys a lot of raw material, then the investor would notice that the promoter group entity Machino Polymer Ltd has clauses for passing on the increase in raw material costs to its customers.
-The credit rating report of Machino Polymers Ltd by ICRA in Dec 2016 highlights this key fact:
+The credit rating report of Machino Polymers Ltd by ICRA in Dec 2016 (page 1) highlights this key fact: